ramegali/decider_bot5000/README.md

 ### KNOWN BUGS
 - [x] ~~Error getting prices for some locales causing it to crash on display.~~ Added try block.
+- [ ] Nothing in place to catch invalid zipcodes or price parameters.

 **DISCLAIMER:** Not responsible for bad or otherwise unsatisfactory dining experiences.
 Follow Decider Bot's sage advice at your own discretion.